Our Values & Goals

 IX.
 STRENGTHEN VOLUNTEERING

-brings together all those who have been supporting and promoting HIDALGO for a long time or only recently.
-We want to provide our team members with interdisciplinary training, create shared experiences for them and celebrate successes together.
+HIDALGO and its festival for young classical music could only come to be and grow thanks to the great voluntary commitment of many people.
+People of different ages, origins and professional backgrounds work together in our volunteer crew.
+Our Friends of HIDALGO e.V. brings together all those who have been supporting and promoting HIDALGO for a long time or only recently.
+Our team members want to provide interdisciplinary training, create shared experiences and celebrate successes together.

 X. PROFESSIONALIZE